Ballina

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2023, Ballina had a median income among taxpayers of $42,399.
-The average income stood at $56,975.
-This is below the national average.
-Comparatively, Rest of NSW had incomes of $52,390 and $65,215 respectively.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Ballina would be approximately $46,156 (median) and $62,023 (average) as of September 2025.
-According to the 2021 Census figures, household, family and personal incomes in Ballina all fall between the 3rd and 13th percentiles nationally.
-The earnings profile shows that the $400 - 799 earnings band captures 30.5% of the community (3,028 individuals), contrasting with regional levels where the $1,500 - 2,999 bracket leads at 29.9%.
-Housing affordability pressures are severe in Ballina, with only 77.7% of income remaining, ranking at the 4th percentile nationally.
+AreaSearch's latest postcode level ATO data for financial year 2023 indicates that Ballina's median income among taxpayers is $42,399.
+The average income in the suburb was $56,975 during this period.
+Both figures are below the national averages.
+In comparison, Regional NSW had a median income of $52,390 and an average of $65,215 for the same year.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates suggest that Ballina's median income would be approximately $46,156 by September 2025, with an average of around $62,023 during the same period.
+According to Census 2021 data, incomes in Ballina fall between the 3rd and 13th percentiles nationally for household, family, and personal incomes.
+The earnings profile shows that 30.5% of individuals in Ballina earn within the $400 - 799 range, unlike regional trends where a higher proportion falls within the $1,500 - 2,999 bracket.
+Housing affordability pressures are severe in Ballina, with only 77.7% of income remaining after housing costs, ranking at the 4th percentile nationally.

 Frequently Asked Questions - Income